AI-sandbox/gnomix/README.md

 ```
 python3 gnomix.py demo/data/small_query_chr22.vcf.gz demo_output 22 True pretrained_gnomix_models/chr22/model_chm_22.pkl
 ```
 This small query file contains only 9 samples of European, East Asian and African ancestry.
+The executioin should take around a minute on a standard laptop.
+The inference can be analyzed, for example in the file demo_output/quer_results.msp, where we expect to see those three ancestries being inferred.
+For more details on those analysis, see the section on output below.

-When the executioin finishes (around a minute on a standard laptop), the instance can analyzed for example in the file demo_output/quer_results.msp where we expect to see those three ancestries having been inferred.
+For more demos with training and larger datasets, see the notebook *demo.ipynb*.

 ### Advanced Options
 More advanced configuration settings can be found in *config.yaml*.